 Sample Resumes for Information Technology Jobs

 If you're ready to start writing a resume focused on your job search in the web design/development or other computer-related field, use the free templates provided here as a guide to get started.
 Simply click the image of the format that works best for you to download a customizable PDF document.
+Note that you will need to download and save the document before customizing in order to keep the formatting intact.
 If you need help with the documents, see this Guide for Adobe Printables for tips and suggestions.

 Experienced Computer Professional